 A Health Spending Account is meant to be an employee benefit.
 In a typical small business, it is reasonable to assume that you are an employee of the business if you receive T4 income.
 If you only withdraw dividends from your corporation, it can be hard to discern whether you are an employee or a shareholder.
 That is up to the judgement of the CRA.

-The claim limit for the HSA Basic and Plus is $15000.
+The claim limit for the HSA Basic, Plus, and Deluxe is $15,000 per enrolled employee.

 There is no medical checkup required to sign up for Olympia HSA plans.
 They are not insurance plans.
 They are tax-efficient ways to get health and dental coverage.
 You can sign up even if you have pre-existing conditions.